hammingweight/fim_sidecar/README.md

 hellous+    3146  0.0  0.0   9396  3008 pts/0    R+   10:20   0:00 ps aux
 ```

-Process 13 is running in the `fim` container but, this time, we cannot access the files since the `helloserver` container is not running with elevated
+Process 13 is running in the `fim` container but, this time, we cannot access the files since the `hello-server` container is not running with elevated
 privileges

 ```
-hellouser@helloserver:~$ ls /proc/13/root
+hellouser@hello-server:~$ ls /proc/13/root
 ls: cannot access '/proc/13/root': Permission denied
 ```